 For the last few years, APS-C digital photography has been battling the war of relevancy, trying to find its place in photography among enthusiast and professionals.
 Some people love APS-C, for others, it's just not good enough.
 In this Fujifilm X-T3 review, I'll be going over a few things you don't see most people or reviews talking about.
 I won't dive to deep into the nitty-gritty of the specs, rather we'll take an in depth look at what X-T3 is really all about; the user interface, how you can customize camera output and the experience of using it, with some beautiful specs sprinkled on top of course.

 As the mirrorless Armageddon comes to a head, it looks like Canon just dropped the most advanced camera we've ever seen.
 Period.
 Undeniable.
 I'm talking about the Camera itself, not the engine inside which still has plenty of horsepower.
 It might not be a spec god, but the camera is unlike anything we've ever seen from anyone.
 It really is doing so many things I love and is taking advantage of technology that you would expect to see in a Playstation controller or a Nintendo Switch or something.
 Let me share a few things I think are incredible.
 Then I'll point out the obvious bad things that are triggering people.

-The Handevision IBERIT 35mm f2.4 is a light weight compact full frame 35mm f2.4 mirrorless lens.
+The Kipon IBERIT 35mm f2.4 is a lightweight compact full-frame 35mm f2.4 mirrorless lens.
 It's constructed of an aluminum body with a brass and stainless steel core for a low weight design.
 While the Handevision 35mm f2.4 is not a very fast lens, its characteristics are very balanced with a classic style of rendering and an extremely versatile 35mm focal length.